-From its inception in 1873, the North-West Mounted Police (NWMP) relied on skilled riders to carry out police duties across the Prairies.
-Patrolling the vast and sparsely inhabited area, NWMP members were frequently the only government officials new settlers would encounter and were essential to preventing prairie fires.
+Established in 1873, the North-West Mounted Police (NWMP) relied on adept horse riders to conduct policing duties across the vast and thinly populated Prairie region.
+NWMP officers often represented the only government presence for new settlers and played a crucial role in preventing prairie fires.

-To break the monotony of endless riding drills, members of the Force commonly competed amongst themselves and performed tricks on horseback.
-In 1876, some of these tricks and exercises were performed at Fort Macleod, Alta.
-This is believed to be the first public performance of what would eventually evolve into the Musical Ride.
+To alleviate the tedium of continuous riding drills, Force members often competed and showcased horseback tricks among themselves.
+In 1876, a public performance of such tricks and exercises took place at Fort Macleod, Alta, which is considered the first public showing of what would later become the RCMP Musical Ride.

-In 1886, the NWMP’s first riding school was established in Regina.
-During the winter of 1887, there were five public performances at the Regina barracks.
-The Ride was performed only in the winter because many of the policemen resided in Regina until they could resume their summer patrols.
-Later that year, the Riding School at Depot burned down, and by the time it was rebuilt, key personnel needed to organize the Ride had been transferred or had left the Force.
-There is no record of another Musical Ride until 1901.
+In 1886, the NWMP set up its first riding school in Regina.
+During the winter of 1887, five public performances occurred at the Regina barracks.
+The Ride was conducted exclusively in the winter since many officers stayed in Regina until they could recommence their summer patrols.
+However, the Riding School at Depot was destroyed by fire later that year, and with key personnel either transferred or no longer in the Force, there is no record of another Musical Ride until 1901.

-In 1901, the Ride performed in Brandon, Manitoba and Qu’Appelle, Saskatchewan.
-After this time, Rides were performed occasionally at agricultural exhibitions, fairs and horse shows.
-On July 28, 1908, a Musical Ride was performed in Quebec City as part of that municipality’s 300th anniversary celebrations.
-The Prince of Wales attended, becoming the first member of the Royal Family to witness the Ride.
-This was also the first time a Musical Ride was performed outside of Western Canada.
-Musical Rides continued to be performed for the public until the start of the First World War in 1914.
+In 1901, the Ride was performed in Brandon, Manitoba, and Qu’Appelle, Saskatchewan.
+Subsequently, Rides took place sporadically at agricultural exhibitions, fairs, and horse shows.
+On July 28, 1908, a Musical Ride in Quebec City marked the city’s 300th anniversary celebrations and was attended by the Prince of Wales, the first Royal Family member to witness the Ride.
+This event also represented the first Musical Ride performed outside Western Canada.
+Public performances of the Musical Ride continued until the First World War began in 1914.

 The outbreak of the First World War in 1914 led to the cancellation of Musical Rides, which did not resume until 1920.
-In that year, the now-Royal NWMP absorbed the Dominion Police, the federal police force for Eastern Canada, and became the Royal Canadian Mounted Police (RCMP).
-The RCMP headquarters were then moved to Ottawa, Ontario, and “N” Division was established in nearby Rockcliffe.
+In that year, the now-Royal NWMP merged with the Dominion Police, Eastern Canada’s federal police force, becoming the Royal Canadian Mounted Police (RCMP).
+The RCMP headquarters subsequently relocated to Ottawa, Ontario, with “N” Division established in nearby Rockcliffe.

-“N” Division immediately organized a Musical Ride and performed at Lansdowne Park in Ottawa on May 24, 1920 and in Brockville on July 1, 1920.
-There were performances almost every year from both “N” Division and Regina.
-In the 1930s, a third Ride was organized in Vancouver, B.C., (known as “E” Division), with five performances in Vancouver.
+“N” Division promptly organized a Musical Ride, performing at Lansdowne Park in Ottawa on May 24, 1920, and in Brockville on July 1, 1920.
+Almost every year, performances were held by both “N” Division and Regina.
+During the 1930s, a third Ride, known as “E” Division, was organized in Vancouver, B.C., staging five performances in the city.

-The Ride began performing in the United States and overseas: in 1930, the Ride made its first trip to England to perform at the Wembley Exhibition in London; in 1934, “N” Division performed in New York City and “E” Division in Portland, Oregon, marking the Ride’s first appearances in the United States.
+The Ride expanded its reach, performing in the United States and abroad: in 1930, it debuted in England at the Wembley Exhibition in London; in 1934, “N” Division performed in New York City and “E” Division in Portland, Oregon, marking the Ride’s first appearances in the United States.

-By this time, the Ride had become an established attraction, and in 1939, new stables were built in Ottawa: a one-story brick-veneer structure designed by local architect W.C.
+By then, the Ride had become a well-known attraction.
+In 1939, new stables were constructed in Ottawa—a single-story brick-veneer building designed by local architect W.C.
 Sylvester.
-The horses had previously been lodged at Lansdowne Park and then in a wooden building in Rockcliffe.
+Previously, the horses were housed at Lansdowne Park and later in a wooden building in Rockcliffe.

-Today, the RCMP Musical Ride consists of 32 riders plus the member in charge.
-It executes a variety of cavalry drills choreographed to music.
-The Ride tours throughout Canada and internationally between May and October, performing at approximately 40 venues each year.
+Today, the RCMP Musical Ride features 32 riders, including the member in charge, and performs an array of cavalry drills choreographed to music.
+The Ride tours Canada and other countries from May to October, performing at approximately 40 venues annually.